 Professional Consultations are $25 per 15 minutes.

-I accept cash and all major credit cards as forms of payment.
+I accept all major credit cards as forms of payment and generally use the Stripe Auto-Pay system through Simple Practice.

 If you are unable to attend a session, please make sure you cancel at least 24 hours beforehand.
 Otherwise, you will be charged for the full rate of the session.